 Samantha received her Bachelor’s degree in Psychology from Kennesaw State University and her Master’s degree in Clinical Counseling Psychology from Brenau University.
+She is currently working under the supervision of Erin Holcomb, LPC, CPCS.
 Her clinical experience includes working with children, teens, and adults (ages 3 to 40) in multiple settings providing individual, family, and group counseling, as well as, psychological assessment.

 Samantha has a passion for working with children and teens.
 She has focused her work on helping others learn coping skills for anxiety, manage depression, improve prosocial behaviors, improve self-esteem, manage mood disorders and manage anger.
 She also has worked with children and families in crisis and those who have experienced trauma or grief.